• Skip to main content

 Where is the red zone?

-The red zone is a 20-yard space between the 20-yard-line and the goal line.
-This area is on both sides of the field, but only significant if a team is in or near it.
+The red zone is a 20-yard space between the 20-yard line and the goal line.
+This area spans both sides of the field, but it is significant only if a team is in or near it.
 The red zone is always in the field goal range for college and NFL kickers.

 Who invented it or coined the term?

 The term ‘red zone’ was invented by Hall of Fame coach Joe Gibbs.
-He first mentioned it when a story with the Washington Post in 1982.
-Statistics guru Dave Plati is credited as the first one to track it as a statistic.
-Plati did this for the Denver Broncos, both offensive and defensive efficiency, in 1980.
+He first mentioned it in a story with the Washington Post in 1982.
+Statistics guru Dave Plati is credited with being the first to track it as a statistic.
+Plati did this for the Denver Broncos in 1980, both in offensive and defensive efficiency.

 It is called the red zone because it is seen as a warning sign for the defensive team.
 The red zone is recognized as a point where defenses need to tighten their defense and offenses need to score.